nanaelie/password-manager-python/README.md

 ![Data Privacy](https://img.shields.io/badge/data--privacy-GDPR%20friendly-success)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/donate/?hosted_button_id=A8FW9JNVMMPAU)

+Please, don't forget to **star** ⭐ the repo and share it with others!

 # Password Manager in Python

 This is a Python-based **password manager** that helps you securely store and manage your passwords.
 With features like password generation, account storage, retrieval, updating, and deletion, this tool is perfect for individuals looking to manage their passwords securely and efficiently.

 ### Key Features:

 - **Generate Strong Passwords**: Automatically generate strong, secure passwords of customizable lengths.
 - **Store Accounts**: Add new accounts and their corresponding passwords securely to the database.
 - **Retrieve Accounts**: Get the saved information of a specific account when needed.